 Do you want to try a traditional dish made with local fish?
 Then try “Paling in ‘t groen”!
 This is definitely one of the fancier Belgian dishes and also a bit more expensive as the fish is becoming rarer and rarer.

 It consists of river eel (found in Belgian rivers) in a delicious green sauce and is traditionally served with fries or bread.
 You will probably find it in the more high-end restaurants where you should not hesitate to order it!

-This dish might not look incredibly good but it definitely tastes like it!
-You might have noticed that you should be a potato lover to live in Belgium and this dish makes no exception on that rule.
+This dish might not look incredibly good, but it definitely tastes like it!
+You might have noticed that you should be a potato lover to live in Belgium, and this dish makes no exception to that rule.